 If you're interested in using a vitamin B3 supplement to manage a minor health condition on your own, it's still wise to consult a health care provider about the appropriate dose and form.
 Many nicotinic acid and nicotinamide supplements contain doses that are far higher than the RDA (typically around 500 mg per dose), which could be dangerous or cause side effects if taken unnecessarily or incorrectly.

-If you want to supplement, consider getting your vitamin B3 as part of a multivitamin or B-complex vitamin, since taking any single B vitamin for a long period of time could cause an imbalance in other B vitamins.
-If you're going to take one, integrative doctor Andrew Weil, M.D., recommends 50 mg of vitamin B3 in the form of nicotinamide (sometimes listed as niacinamide) as part of a B-complex vitamin.
+If you want to supplement, integrative doctor Andrew Weil, M.D. recommends 50 milligrams of vitamin B3 in the form of nicotinamide (sometimes listed as niacinamide) as part of a B-complex vitamin.

-Side effects of nicotinic acid and nicotinamide supplements.
+Side effects of niacin supplements (as nicotinic acid and nicotinamide)

-For both forms, minor side effects include diarrhea, headache, stomach discomfort, and bloating.
 They may also make seasonal allergies worse, as they trigger the release of histamine.
 With doses above 50 mg, nicotinic acid may also cause "niacin flush," or red flushed skin along with a burning or tingling sensation in the face or chest.
-Slow-release alternatives to nicotinic acid (under the name inositol hexaniacinate) may reduce flushing, but they’re actually more likely to cause liver damage.
+Slow-release alternatives to nicotinic acid (under the name inositol hexaniacinate) may reduce flushing.

 With very high doses of vitamin B3, like those used to treat specific health conditions, these supplements may cause liver damage, stomach ulcers, and nausea and vomiting, among other side effects.
 That's why doctors recommend periodic blood tests to check liver function with doses above 100 mg per day.
 High doses may also increase blood sugar, so people with diabetes should be cautious.